 Amalfi Coast Bucket List: 25 Best Things to Do

 Affiliate disclosure: This post contains affiliate links.
 If you book or buy something through these links, I may earn a small commission at no extra cost to you.
-I only recommend things I genuinely use or believe in.
+I only recommend things I genuinely believe are useful for this trip.
 Learn more.

 The Amalfi Coast — a coastline that was designed, it seems, for the specific purpose of making people feel completely alive.